 The facade crumbled as the regime faced genocide charges at the International Court of Justice in hearings that began January 12.
-The opposition National Unity Government withdrew all objections and accepted ICJ jurisdiction, acknowledging the previous government's failures enabled the Rohingya atrocities—a stark contrast to Aung San Suu Kyi's past defense of the military's genocide.
-The 80-year-old remains in solitary confinement; her son hasn't heard from her since 2023 and questions whether she's still alive.
-The question isn't whether Min Aung Hlaing's rigged election succeeded—it's whether the international community will continue treating a junta facing genocide charges and controlling perhaps half the country as Myanmar's legitimate government.
+The opposition National Unity Government withdrew all objections, accepted ICJ jurisdiction, and acknowledged prior government failures enabled the Rohingya atrocities—in stark contrast to Aung San Suu Kyi's past defense of genocide.
+The 80-year-old Aung San Suu Kyi remains in solitary confinement; her son hasn't heard from her since 2023 and questions if she's alive.
+The international community must now decide whether to treat Min Aung Hlaing's junta, facing genocide charges and controlling perhaps half the country, as Myanmar's legitimate government.

 Just 102 of 330 townships held elections; the rest too dangerous or under resistance control